Specialists' Shopping Centre

 The Specialists' Shopping Centre was the oldest shopping centre on Orchard Road, a shopping area of Singapore.
-The largest tenant of the shopping centre were Hotel Phoenix Singapore and John Little.
-The Visitor's Guide of Singapore described the shopping centre as "revered".
-However, the Specialists' Shopping Centre along with the Hotel Phoenix Singapore had been demolished to make way for newer developments in 2008.
+The largest tenants were Hotel Phoenix Singapore and John Little.
+The Visitor's Guide of Singapore described it as "revered".
+It was demolished to make way for newer developments in 2008.

 History

 Opened in 1972 on the former site of the Pavilion Theatre.
 The mall was originally named Specialists due to the concentration of medical specialists in its early days.

 Stores

 The John Little store was Singapore's oldest department store.
 The store opened in 1845 in Commercial Square.
 The main store was in the Specialists' Shopping Centre although there were four branch stores.
 The store is no longer in Raffles Place.
 Guidebooks refer to the prices as "very up-to-date" or reasonable.
 The John Little store displayed bargain goods in the outdoor sections of the ground floor.

 Specialty goods including, but not limited to Famous Amos cookies, winter clothing, and golf equipment are available.
 Leather goods, tools, household items, and a Korean restaurant are also located in the shopping centre.
 A Starbucks café was located in the shopping centre.
 A branch of the OCBC Bank was also located in the shopping centre.